 Time, Count, Total count, Calories burned, Scan

-LCD display, Steel slide rail, Pivoting foot pedals with adjustable straps, Wide padded seat, Floor levellers, Non-slip grip handlebars
+LCD screen, Steel slide rail, Pivoting foot pedals with adjustable straps, Wide padded seat, Floor levellers, Non-slip grip handlebars

 137 x 50.8 x 54 cm